roman-mueller/puppet-docs/source/puppet/4.4/reference/lang_type_aliases.md

 This mechanism is used for several reasons:

+* Giving a type a descriptive name such as `IPv6Addr`, rather than just using a complex pattern based type.
 * Shortening complex type expressions and moving them "out of the way".
-* Giving a type a descriptive name; e.g. `IPv6Addr` rather than just using a complex pattern based type.
 * Reuse of types increases the quality as not everyone has to invent types like `IPv6Addr`.
 * Type definitions can be tested separately.

-## Type loading
+## Location

-Type aliases are auto loaded using the same loading rules and restrictions as functions except for what is noted here:

-* Compared to functions which are loaded from `<root>/functions/`, types are loaded from `<root>/types/`.
+Store the type aliases you write in your modules' `types` folder, which is a top-level directory, a sibling of `manifests` and `lib`.
+Define only one alias per file.

-* The name of the `.pp` file defining the alias must be the alias name in lower case without underscore separators inserted at "camel case" positions.
-Thus `MyType` is expected to be loaded from a file named `"mytype.pp"`.
+The name of the `.pp` file defining the alias must be the alias name in all lower case without underscore separators inserted at camel case positions.
+For example, `MyType` is expected to be loaded from a file named `"mytype.pp"`.

+>**Note:** It is okay to use type aliases in manifests when showing examples, or doing experiments, but best practices dictate you should define them as outlined above in production scenarios.

 ## Recursive types